GedMullen/2016-2017/java.md

 <br>12 .
 Implement menu option - h) List Quotes
 <br>13 .
 Implement menu option (Customer) - a) Edit Profile
 <br>14 .
 Implement menu option (Customer) - b) Search For A House
+<br>15 .
+Add exception handling to your code so that if the user enters a string where a number is expected then an appropriate message is displayed.
 # Week 20

 ```